xhyrom/e4mc-retro/README.md

 </h1>

-**e4mc Retro** is a backport of [e4mc](https://modrinth.com/mod/e4mc) mod, allowing you to to open your Minecraft LAN world to anyone over the internet — even on older Minecraft versions.
+**e4mc Retro** is a backport of [e4mc](https://modrinth.com/mod/e4mc) mod, allowing you to open your Minecraft LAN world to anyone over the internet — even on older Minecraft versions.

 | Version  |          e4mc Retro Forge           |                       e4mc                        |
 |----------|:-----------------------------------:|:-------------------------------------------------:|